apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

 .. caution:: If you do not run "airflow connections create-default-connections" command,
     most probably you do not have ``aws_default``.
 For historical reasons, the Amazon Provider components (Hooks, Operators, Sensors, etc.) fallback to the default boto3 credentials strategy in case of a missing Connection ID.
-This behaviour is deprecated and will be removed in a future releases.

-    If you need to use the default boto3 credential strategy (credentials in environment variables, IAM Profile, etc.) please provide ``None`` instead of a connection ID.
+    If you need to use the default boto3 credential strategy (credentials in environment variables, IAM Profile, etc.) please provide ``None``, instead of a missing connection ID, to avoid getting a warning in your logs.

 .. _howto/connection:aws:configuring-the-connection: